It is a nerve in the thigh that supplies the upper thigh and inner leg and the muscles that extend the knee.

 Mechanism of injury

-The femoral nerve can be injured due to compression on the pelvic edge by retractors as seen in abdominopelvic surgery and due to ischemia associated with aortic cross-clamp.
+The femoral nerve can be injured by retractors due to compression on the pelvic edge, as seen in abdominopelvic surgery and ischemia associated with aortic cross-clamp.

 Stretching and compression of the femoral nerve can occur during gynecologic surgery below the inguinal ligament with external rotation of the hips and abduction of the thighs.